LeToNode/Play2.0-CN-doc/scalaGuide/main/json/ScalaJsonRequests.md

-# Handling and serving Json requests
+# Handling and serving JSON requests

-## Handling a Json request
+## Handling a JSON request

-A Json request is an HTTP request using a valid Json payload as request body.
+A JSON request is an HTTP request using a valid JSON payload as request body.
 It must specify the `text/json` or `application/json` mime type in its `Content-Type` header.

-By default an `Action` uses a **any content** body parser.
-Then you can ask to retrieve the body as Json (actually as a `JsValue`):
+By default an `Action` uses an **any content** body parser, which lets you retrieve the body as JSON (actually as a `JsValue`):

 ```
 def sayHello = Action { request =>